almoutasema/iths-komplettering/README.md

 Instruction: Fork this repository.
 Create a Pull request once you are ready to merge your changes

 ## Instruction
+>**Note**
+>In order to complete these steps you will have to first complete the git [tutorial on Wc3Schools](https://www.w3schools.com/git/default.asp) which is part of your assignment.
+This instruction tests your understanding of the concepts explained in the tutorial section "Git Contribute".

 - [ ] Fork this repository: In top right corner click on: `Fork > Create a new fork`
 - [ ] In your forked repository, open `index.html`.